McConnell: Impeachment ‘diverted attention’ from coronavirus

 McConnell said Republican Sen. Tom Cotton of Arkansas was among the first in Congress to raise an alarm about the virus.
 Cotton, an outspoken critic of China’s communist government, has said he does not trust China to act truthfully about the virus.

-“He was first, and I think Tom was right on the mark,” McConnell said. ”Tom figured this out early, and he was absolutely right.
+“He was first, and I think Tom was right on the mark,” McConnell said. ”Tom figured this out early, and he was absolutely right.”

 Cotton said earlier this month he was looking into holding China “accountable” for the coronavirus pandemic, which he referred to as the “Wuhan coronavirus.”
 The virus originated in the Chinese city of Wuhan.